cysouw/diathesis/text/c01_introduction.md

 ### Monoclausality and coherence {#sec:intro-coherence}

-Diatheses are defined above as alternations between single clauses with the same main verb.
+Diatheses are defined here as alternations between single clauses with the same main verb.
 However, a single clause in German can sometimes consist of multiple verb forms.
 It is crucial to strictly distinguish between situations in which a multi-verb construction is monoclausal and when it is not.
 The basis of the definition of monoclausality in German is a concept called ~~coherence~~.

 All diatheses listed in this book are monoclausal.
 Besides trying to list all German diatheses, I will also list all non-diathesis clause alternation, i.e monoclausal alternations without any change in sentence structure (these are always listed in the .4 section of each chapter).
 This book can thus also be read as a listing of all German monoclausal constructions, with or without valency change.
 Somewhat unexpectedly, the number of alternations without any change in valency (i.e. the alternations without diathesis) is much smaller than the number of monoclausal alternations with changes in role marking (i.e. the diatheses).